GurditLubana/Group-10-Meal-Planner/Devlog.md

     - Dane

     Topic: Iter0 refinment: vision and more detailed functionality
-    Decision: shared vision of the meal planner
+    Decision: - shared vision of the meal planner
+              - Created a vision statement for the Iteration 0
+              - created some additional user stories
+              - refined the user stories and categorised them into big and small stories
+              - finalised the vision statement and user stories according to priorities
     Rationale: Iter0 refinement
 <br>